asmarcheva/asmarcheva.github.io/index.md

 ## Current work

-"The effects of annual water forecasts on irreversible groundwater investments and long-run water use": Job Market Paper, click [here](./jmp.html) for latest version!
+"The benefits and costs of agricultural adaptation to surface water scarcity": Job Market Paper, click [here](./jmp.html) for latest version!

 "Equity and Efficiency in International Climate Adaptation Portfolios" with Derek Lemoine and Ivan Rudik